blanktphan/learning-journey/README.md

 - 📕 [Database]() - [🚧 soon]
 - 📕 [Computer Architecture]() - [🚧 soon]
 - 📕 [Algorithms]() - [🚧 soon]

+You can click [here](./technical-skills/) to see more Technical skill lessons.

 ---